 It’s counterintuitive that something like a physical object that you can keep for a long time doesn’t keep you as happy as long as a once-and-done experience does.
 Ironically, the fact that a material thing is ever present works against it, making it easier to adapt to.
 It fades into the background and becomes part of the new normal.
 But while the happiness from material purchases diminishes over time, experiences become an ingrained part of our identity.

-14 Best Father’s Day Gifts Every Dad Will Love
+15 Father’s Day Experience Gifts Every Dad Will Love

 Plus, this is an excellent starting point of gift ideas for any occasion, from Dad’s birthday to Christmas or just because.

-- Build something together.
 If he likes woodworking, find plans online for something you can build together as a bonding experience.
-For example, the kids and Dad could build a birdhouse together.
+For example, the kids and Dad could build a birdhouse together for a special Father’s Day experience.
 Or if he enjoys cooking, find an awesome new meal to try for dinner or a delicious dessert.
 Round up all the supplies you’ll need, then watch as your family works together to create something from scratch.
 As a supplement to this gift, consider giving one of these books to keep the projects going year-round: